2 Introduction to Health Metrics

 “The quality of life depends also on the state of”public health”-namely on factors that affect the biological welfare of the community as a whole.”4

 The term Summary Measures of Population Health (SMPH)5 was established in the field, originating from the need to encapsulate both fatal and non-fatal health outcomes into a single, comprehensive measure, representing a significant evolution in health metrics.
-Used for various purposes, the SMPH compare the health of populations and include the contributions of different diseases, injuries and risk factors to the total disease burden in a population.
+Used for various purposes, the SMPH compares the health of populations and includes the contributions of different diseases, injuries and risk factors to the total disease burden in a population.
 SMPH, also referred to as a composite indicator6, is divided into two broad families: health expectancies and health gaps.

 Health expectancies are summary measures that combine information on mortality and morbidity to represent the average number of years that an individual can expect to live in good health.
 Such as healthy life expectancy (HALE) and the quality adjusted life expectancy (QALE) using health-related quality of life.